dlitorja/huckleberry-mentorship-bot/PHASE_2_WEB_INTERFACE_PLAN.md

   mentorship_id UUID REFERENCES mentorships(id),

   -- Purge timeline
-  eligible_for_purge_at TIMESTAMP WITH TIME ZONE, -- When they become eligible (24mo after end) warning_sent_at TIMESTAMP WITH TIME ZONE,        -- When we sent warning email purge_executed_at TIMESTAMP WITH TIME ZONE,      -- When images were deleted
+  eligible_for_purge_at TIMESTAMP WITH TIME ZONE, -- When they become eligible (18mo after end) warning_sent_at TIMESTAMP WITH TIME ZONE,        -- When we sent warning email purge_executed_at TIMESTAMP WITH TIME ZONE,      -- When images were deleted

+  -- Extension tracking (60-day one-time extension)
+  extension_granted BOOLEAN DEFAULT false,         -- Whether they used their extension extended_at TIMESTAMP WITH TIME ZONE,            -- When extension was granted extension_days INTEGER DEFAULT 60,               -- How many days granted (60)

   -- Stats
   images_count INTEGER,                            -- How many images will be purged storage_size_mb DECIMAL,                         -- MB to be freed

   -- Status
-  status TEXT DEFAULT 'scheduled' CHECK (status IN ('scheduled', 'warned', 'purged', 'cancelled')), cancelled_reason TEXT,                           -- If they renewed, mark cancelled
+  status TEXT DEFAULT 'scheduled' CHECK (status IN ('scheduled', 'warned', 'extended', 'purged', 'cancelled')), cancelled_reason TEXT,                           -- If they renewed, mark cancelled

   created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()